MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nic-teaming/Troubleshooting-NIC-Teaming.md

 ## Related topics
 - [NIC Teaming](NIC-Teaming.md): In this topic, we give you an overview of Network Interface Card (NIC) Teaming in Windows Server 2016.
 NIC Teaming allows you to group between one and 32 physical Ethernet network adapters into one or more software-based virtual network adapters.
-These virtual network adapters provide fast performance and fault tolerance in the event of a network adapter failure.
+These virtual network adapters provide fast performance and fault tolerance if a network adapter fails.

 - [NIC Teaming MAC address use and management](NIC-Teaming-MAC-Address-Use-and-Management.md): When you configure a NIC Team with switch independent mode and either address hash or dynamic load distribution, the team uses the media access control (MAC) address of the primary NIC Team member on outbound traffic.
 The primary NIC Team member is a network adapter that the operating system selects from the initial set of team members.